 After soldering, the board could be further protected by applying a coat of clear lacquer.
 The lacquer dries fast and can be soldered through afterward if needed.

 I use this lacquer for final board protection:

 All the soldering done after this lacquer was applied did not affect the quality of the joints in any way.
-Later soldering of workarounds and corrective jumpers over it definitely evaporated some of the protective coating at specific spots, but those places are not obviously visible and it still looked and worked well.
+Later soldering of workarounds and corrective jumpers over it definitely evaporated some of the protective coatings at specific spots, but those places are not obviously visible and it still looked and worked well.

 Spray outside and follow the instructions: don’t spray directly at a board but use a sweeping motion.
-This unfortunately appears to waste a lot of spray as you are passing in and out across the board.
+This unfortunately appears to waste a lot of sprays as you are passing in and out across the board.

 Tools: Testors wet look clear coat lacquer, nitrile gloves